Alzheimer's Disease Program Research Grants

 Research Projects Awarded in 2019

-The purpose of the California Department of Public Health (CDPH) Alzheimer's Disease Research Awards Request for Application (RFA) (PDF, 1.2 MB) is to solicit competitive applications from eligible organizations to conduct research in connection to the study of Alzheimer's disease and related dementias.
+The purpose of the California Department of Public Health (CDPH) Alzheimer's Disease Research Awards Request for Application (RFA) (PDF, 1.2 MB) was to solicit competitive applications from eligible organizations to conduct research in connection to the study of Alzheimer's disease and related dementias.
 The amount available for the Alzheimer's Disease Program Grant Awards under this RFA is approximately $3,115,000, a year, beginning July 1, 2019 through June 30, 2022.
 Funding is derived from the California State General Fund.
 The amount of the grant award is contingent upon appropriations by the California State Legislature and available State Funds.
 Carryover of these funds is not allowed.

 CDPH's goal is that these projects lead to an advancement of knowledge regarding Alzheimer's disease and related dementias, either in the academic or research field and to clinical implementation, including new treatment methodologies, or new detection and diagnosis innovations.
 CDPH would like to improve the capacity of the public health, health care delivery and long-term care services and support systems in California for persons with Alzheimer's disease and related dementias.
 Additionally, a better understanding of underrepresented or disparate populations will assist in framing public health and long-term care services and support systems at the community level.